rancher-sandbox/sbombastic/docs/user-guide/private-registries.md

   authSecret: my-auth-secret
 ```

-This will allow SBOMbastic to scan for images from private registries.
+This will allow SBOMscanner to scan for images from private registries.

 **Please, note**: